rusenask/mirage/docs/pages/advanced.rst

 that hook into the Stubo runtime would be sourced from source control system using a URL.

 Note:  user exit processing is only enabled if the 'ext_module' variable is set to a pre-loaded module during the put/stub call.
-Each Stub-O-Matic host URL has its own copy of any loaded modules.
+Each Mirage host URL has its own copy of any loaded modules.
 Such modules are available to any test and, as such, should typically be loaded once per test suite.